kvbc/openwrt-tlwr841nv14/README.md

 # TP-Link WR841N v14 OpenWRT (SQM) Windows (un)Installation

 This guide details instructions for (un)installing OpenWRT firmware (w/ optional SQM) and/or building a custom OpenWRT firmware image on a Windows machine.
-This guide can also be somewhat followed with a Linux machine, but does **not** cover the TFTP recovery process on Linux.
+This guide can be somewhat followed with a Linux machine, but does **not** cover the TFTP recovery process on Linux.

+If you're looking to buy this model solely for OpenWRT, I can wholeheartedly **NOT** recommend it ❤️

 Front | Back
 :---: | :--: